FahadAlNasser/100-AI-powered-Data-Harvesting/README.md

 The obstacles that I faced were misplacing words, syntax errors caused by writing my code incorrectly.
 Also, I encountered other mistakes, such as character limitations in summary generation.
 Not every AI model is free, and free AI models come with limitations.
 For instance, sustainability reports that I provided contain a large number of characters.
 Therefore, the AI model is unable to fully inspect and summarize every keyword and synonym.
 The output may appear with cut-off words, shortened sentences, or words that are not reported properly, making the summary unclear.

 In the end, I researched and asked for help online.
 I examined my code and tried to work within the limitations.
 I focused on creating slightly more structured insights without excessive cut-off words and sentence.
-I learned how to write a code and implement AI to generate text without relying only on regular harvesting and text summarization.
+Furthermore, I learned how to write a code and implement AI to generate text without relying only on regular harvesting and text summarization.